Why You Need a Generator for Your Home

 Our top choice comes from DuroMax.
-Their XP10000EH has 8000 watts of continuous power and 10000 watts of startup power—monster numbers for a portable unit!
+Their XP10000DX has 8500 watts of continuous power (8075 on propane) and 10000 watts of startup power (9500 propane).
+Those represent monster numbers for a portable generator!
 They actually have one with even more available watts, but this model gets 2 hours more runtime on its 8.3-gallon fuel tank.
 When it comes to emergency power, runtime and fuel efficiency definitely come into play.

 High-Value Pick: DuroMax 3500-Watt Electric Start Generator XP4400EH

 By sacrificing some watts, you can save a lot of money and still have the benefits of a dual-fuel generator.
 At $549, you get 3500 continuous watts and electric starting from the DuroMax XP4400EH.

 We have far more options for battery-powered inverters than ever before and some of them are capable of working with solar panels.
 What we like about EGO’s Nexus Power Station is its modular battery design—you can remove the packs and put fresh ones on when you don’t have time to recharge them.
 With 2000 watts of continuous juice and 3000 watts for starting, you get a decent amount of power when the lights go out.

 For portable options such as the Nexus, recharging via solar is still a long process.
 These units are best for temporary outages that last a few hours or for tailgating and camping.

 Price: $1499 with four 5.0Ah batteries.
 Solar panels are sold separately.